 Released in 1970, Moondance was Van Morrison’s third solo album and was also the album that helped establish him as a major artist in the music world.
 Following on from the highly regarded Astral Weeks, Morrison would move further away from that particular albums folk orientated sound towards a greater blend of R&B, soul, jazz, and folk rock on Moondance.
 This stylistic change of direction would ensure that he found his niche as a musician and the sound he would become best known for.

-There are really no weak moments, or tracks on this album and on every instance Morrison nails his delivery giving everything to each song and meaning every word he sings.
-The way he moves between a soft pastoral sound to a rough edged soulful sound on different tracks also gives the album a much needed varied feel between soft and loud moments, and ensures that for the listener this album isn’t just an explosion of soul coming at you at full blast.
+There are really no weak moments or tracks on this album and in every instance, Morrison nails his delivery giving everything to each song and meaning every word he sings.
+The way he moves between a soft pastoral sound to a rough-edged soulful sound on different tracks also gives the album a much needed varied feel between soft and loud moments and ensures that for the listener this album isn’t just an explosion of soul coming at you at full blast.
 Van’s amazing vocals are also accompanied by some nice touches of semi-acoustic guitar playing, female backing singers, and a wonderful horn section all of which lend themselves well to the songs and are one of the highlights of the album for me.